RichardLitt/standard-readme/spec.md

 - List any requirements for contributing; for instance, having a sign-off on commits.

 **Suggestions:**
-- Link to `CONTRIBUTE.md` file -- if there is one.
+- Link to a contributing or contribute file -- if there is one.
 - Be as friendly as possible.
 - Link to the GitHub issues.
 - Link to Code of Conduct.
 This is often in Contribute, or organization wide, so may not be necessary for each module.